sara-nl/htdpdocs/source/Pages/storage/data_transfers.rst

 **************

-On this page you will find general information about data transfers to and from the HT-platform.
+On this page you will find general information about data transfers to and from Spider.

 .. _data-transfers-within-ht:

 =====================================
-Data transfers within the HT-platform
+Data transfers within Spider
 =====================================

-To transfer data between directories located within the HT-platform we advise you to use the unix commands ``cp`` and ``rsync``.
+To transfer data between directories located within Spider we advise you to use the unix commands ``cp`` and ``rsync``.
 Other options may be available, but these are currently not supported by us.